 - Data classification, frequency distribution, and cumulative frequency distribution and their examples.

-- Graphical representation includes frequency polygons, histograms, and pie charts and their examples.
+- The graphical representation includes frequency polygons, histograms, and pie charts and their examples.

 - Mean, median, and mode constitute central tendency measures.